dmr104/mboxMinerva/INITIAL_SETUP/Docker_image.md

 ```
 This will configure gitlab to use local images

-Observe that in .gitlab-ci.yml we refer to this image
+Observe that in .gitlab-ci.yml we refer to this image, which is a local one.
+Note that this solution is probably not what you want in a production environment, where you ought to push your image (which is tagged uniquely and immutably, e.g. "app:1.2.3_\<SHA\>") to a private container repository from the dev environment and the pull it into your production one.